 New development should also participate in the City-wide goal to become more environmentally sustainable.
-Site-specific actions, such as the management of storm-water run-off, the inclusion of green roofs and the use of sustainable, energy efficient building materials and practices are encouraged.
+Sitespecific actions, such as the management of storm-water run-off, the inclusion of green roofs and the use of sustainable, energy efficient building materials and practices are encouraged.

-- Preserve, enhance and restore natural heritage features and areas. - 2) Provide appropriate setbacks from buildings and paved surfaces to avoid the adverse effect of developing on existing vegetation, natural heritage areas and natural hazards (Consult Mississauga Plan and the appropriate Conservation Authority). - Carefully design public access and passive recreational amenities in or adjacent to natural heritage areas, when appropriate. - 4) Retain existing trees and vegetation for environmental and aesthetic benefit. - 5) Employ sustainable and energy-efficient designs, building materials and construction practices. - 6) Create opportunities for on-site storm-water management, and the reduction of hard-surface runoff:
+- 1) Preserve, enhance and restore natural heritage features and areas. - Provide appropriate setbacks from buildings and paved surfaces to avoid the adverse effect of developing on existing vegetation, natural heritage areas and natural hazards (Consult Mississauga Plan and the appropriate Conservation Authority). - 3) Carefully design public access and passive recreational amenities in or adjacent to natural heritage areas, when appropriate. - 4) Retain existing trees and vegetation for environmental and aesthetic benefit. - 5) Employ sustainable and energy-efficient designs, building materials and construction practices. - 6) Create opportunities for on-site storm-water management, and the reduction of hard-surface runoff.

-Large specimen trees are retained for environmental benefit and appearance of a mature landscape
+Fig. 38: Large Trees-Large specimen trees are retained for environmental benefit and appearance of a mature landscape.

-Generous setback from adjacent valley feature
+Fig. 39: Setback Buffers-Generous setback from adjacent valley feature.

-A linear public park separates development from the Lake Ontario shoreline
+Fig. 40: Parks As Buffer-Linear public park separates development from the Lake Ontario shoreline.